viviRbi/vyNote/Javascript-notes.md

 ### What are JS objects? what is the syntax?
 - Js Objects represents one of Js data types.
 It used to stored various keyed collections and more complex entities
-- Syntax: curly bracket with key value pairs (the keys are string)
+- Syntax: comma-separated list of name-value pairs wrapped in curly braces (optional comma if there is only 1 key value pair)

 ### What is JSON?
 Is it different from JS objects?
 - JSON(JavaScript Object Notation) is a lightweight data-interchange format.
 It is a way to pass structured information between languages.
 JSON is built on 2 structures: a collection of key/value pairs and an order list of values